nedjwab/bookstore/README.md

 ### Installation
 - clone this repo  `git clone https://github.com/nedjwab/bookstore.git` on your terminal.
-- Type `cd microverse-Leaderboard` to access the project on the terminal.
+- Type `cd bookstore` to access the project on the terminal.

 #### Install dependencies
 ```